defold/doc/docs/en/manuals/model.md

 ## Material

 3D software commonly allows you to set properties on your object vertices, like coloring and texturing.
-This information goes into the glTF *.gltf* or Collada *.dae* file that you export from your 3D software.
+This information goes into the glTF *.gltf* file that you export from your 3D software.
 Depending on the requirements of your game you will have to select and/or create appropriate and _performant_ materials for your objects.
 A material combines _shader programs_ with a set of parameters for rendering of the object.

 There are a number of built-in materials that you can use as a starting point: